 Besides, in LIIT training you do not raise the heart rate and you do not have short breathing.

 So you can apply it “in a manner with friends”.

 Many – especially beginners in fitness – start this workout with a friend.
 During the exercises they can chat and joke, making the process more pleasant and accessible (even for the most skeptical to get up from the couch of their home).

 What to select?

-Any selection made is related clearly to your physical endurance and to the goals preset on the personal training
+Any selection to be made, is related clearly to your physical endurance and to the goals preset on the personal training.

 You wish to lose weight fast?
 Then you will definitely choose HIIT.

 You wish a more pleasant and relaxed exercise during the week between work commitments?
-Then he chose LIIT.
+Then you choose LIIT.

 The HIIT offers faster results, while the LIIT presents slower but more relaxed results.

 A training program where HIT will alternate with LIIT training at intervals may be also implemented.